Altruistiq/aq-frontend-assessment-react/README.md

 **Requirements**

-1. use data from the [Footprint network](https://data.footprintnetwork.org/#/api) and store in Vuex
-2. cache data with timeout of 5 minutes, making sure upon reload the app conditionally uses stored data
-3. use either components, native DOM or D3 to create the chart.
+1. use either components, native DOM or D3 to create the chart.
-4. animate the sorting and bar length of the chart as per the provided example.
+2. animate the sorting and bar length of the chart as per the provided example.
-5. chart should be responsive, test by changing the window size (dragging)
+3. chart should be responsive, test by changing the window size (dragging)
-6. calculate and show world total footprint on the page
+4. calculate and show world total footprint on the page
-7. do not use chart / css / component / animation / caching libraries.
+5. do not use chart / css / component / animation / caching libraries.
 The idea is that you show your skills by coding this manually.
-8. pixel perfect implement the provided Figma file
+6. pixel perfect implement the provided Figma file

 **Get started**

 1. [Get this Figma file](https://www.figma.com/file/WJ1BvQzvFchIFxo67iIywi/Altruistiq-frontend-hiring-task).
 The ... in the chart is a placeholder.
 The idea is that you show all the countries from the API response in the chart.

+2. Clone this repo, then `npm i`

+3. Copy the provided **secret** into line 5 of `App.jsx`

-1. Clone this repo, then `npm i` and `npm run dev` to start a development app (uses Vite and React)
+4. `npm run dev` to start a development app (uses Vite and React)

-2. Use the 2 API calls provided to get a list of countries and to get emission data per country per year.
+5. Use the 2 API calls provided to get a list of countries and to get emission data per country per year.
 Do this for all countries.
 To chart the carbon footprint for a specific year, you need the `carbon` attribute from the response.
 Note that for some countries data for a specific year is missing.